nosarthur/nosarthur.github.io/_drafts/gita-milestone2.md

 tags: [python, git]
 ---

+This is the second milestone where we list detailed information of the repos.
+The other posts in this series are

 - [overview]({% post_url 2019-05-27-gita-breakdown %})
 - [milestone 1: basic CLI]({% post_url 2019-06-02-gita-milestone1 %})
 - **milestone 2: git integration**